-Midterm #1
+Term Test #1

-Midterm #1 will be written online using proctoring.
-It will consist of multiple choice or case-based or short answer questions.
-It will be closed book and accounts for 25% of your final grade.
+The term-test #1 covers chapter 1 to 4 of the textbook.
+It accounts for 35% of your final grade and will be written online and will be proctored.
+It will be open book, short answer or case-based.
 The exam will cover material from the text book, readings, handouts, web site material assigned, lectures, class discussions and Lecture Videos.

-Midterm #2
+Term Test #2

-This exam will be cumulative.
-Midterm #2 will be written online using proctoring.
-It will consist of multiple choice or case-based or short answer questions.
-It will be closed book and accounts for 35% of your final grade.
+The term-test #2 covers chapter 5 to 9 of the textbook.
+It accounts for 35% of your final grade and will be written online and will be proctored.
+It will be open book, short answer or case-based.
 The exam will cover material from the text book, readings, handouts, web site material assigned, lectures, class discussions and Lecture Videos.

-Students must pass the combination of the midterms in order to pass the course.
+Students must pass the combination of the two term tests in order to pass the course.